Sexual Battery (Rape)

 My client was being investigated for Murder.
 No charges filed.

 Defendant accused of DUI and failure to perform breathalyzer.
 Again, extensive depositions taken, and many inconsistencies were stated on the record by the arresting officer.
 The Jury acquitted our client.

 Over a dozen domestic battery trials resulted in the juries returning not guilty verdicts.

 In numerous cases, I have had felony charges reduced to misdemeanors for my clients.

 In numerous cases, I have had both felonies and misdemeanors dismissed.

-I have handled and tried before Juries, other cases involving charges of Capital Sexual Battery, Sex Allegations, Violence, drug trafficking, drug possession and child abuse.
+I have handled and tried before Juries, many other cases involving charges of Capital Sexual Battery, Sex Allegations, Violence, Drugs and Alcohol, and Child Abuse.

 Motions To Suppress

 As a result of successfully researching and arguing motions to suppress evidence, I have been able to achieve dismissals and reductions of charges.